CiscoDevNet/webex-integration-sample/README.md

 - **Name**: your app name, such as 'My Awesome App' in the snapshot below,
 - **Description**: these details are not displayed to your app end-users,
 - **Support email**: a valid email address for Webex Spark operations team to reach to you if necessary,
-- **App Icon**: a 512x512 file or simply pick one of the default icons.
+- **App Icon**: simply pick one of the default icons or upload a 512x512 file.
 Feel free to use this provided sample for now: [https://bit.ly/SparkIntegration-512x512](https://bit.ly/SparkIntegration-512x512)
 - **Redirect URI**: enter `http://localhost:9090/oauth` since this is the URL at which the provided code sample will be listening on your local machine.
 More to come in the next steps if this lab
 - **Scopes**: select the `spark:people_read` and `spark:rooms_read` scopes.